CalAmp (NASDAQ:CAMP) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of CalAmp (NASDAQ:CAMP – Free Report) in a report issued on Tuesday morning.
+StockNews.com started coverage on shares of CalAmp (NASDAQ:CAMP – Free Report) in a report issued on Wednesday morning.
 The firm issued a hold rating on the Wireless communications provider’s stock.

-Several other research analysts have also weighed in on CAMP.
-Roth Mkm reduced their price objective on shares of CalAmp from $6.00 to $5.00 and set a buy rating on the stock in a research note on Friday, October 6th.
-Craig Hallum downgraded shares of CalAmp from a buy rating to a hold rating and set a $0.50 price objective on the stock. in a report on Friday, October 6th.
+Other equities analysts also recently issued reports about the stock.
+Roth Mkm decreased their price objective on shares of CalAmp from $6.00 to $5.00 and set a buy rating on the stock in a report on Friday, October 6th.
+Craig Hallum lowered shares of CalAmp from a buy rating to a hold rating and set a $0.50 price target on the stock. in a research note on Friday, October 6th.

-CalAmp (NASDAQ:CAMP – Get Free Report) last announced its earnings results on Thursday, October 5th.
+CalAmp (NASDAQ:CAMP – Get Free Report) last announced its quarterly earnings results on Thursday, October 5th.
 The Wireless communications provider reported ($0.05) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.04) by ($0.01).
-The company had revenue of $61.71 million during the quarter, compared to the consensus estimate of $69.35 million.
 CalAmp had a negative return on equity of 51.60% and a negative net margin of 7.27%.
+The business had revenue of $61.71 million for the quarter, compared to analyst estimates of $69.35 million.

 Institutional Investors Weigh In On CalAmp

-A number of institutional investors have recently modified their holdings of CAMP.
-Bank of New York Mellon Corp lifted its position in CalAmp by 3.4% during the first quarter.
-Bank of New York Mellon Corp now owns 357,534 shares of the Wireless communications provider’s stock worth $2,614,000 after purchasing an additional 11,828 shares during the period.
-MetLife Investment Management LLC increased its stake in shares of CalAmp by 55.4% in the first quarter.
-MetLife Investment Management LLC now owns 19,506 shares of the Wireless communications provider’s stock valued at $143,000 after buying an additional 6,955 shares during the period.
-Rhumbline Advisers increased its stake in shares of CalAmp by 8.2% in the first quarter.
-Rhumbline Advisers now owns 99,630 shares of the Wireless communications provider’s stock valued at $728,000 after buying an additional 7,546 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its stake in shares of CalAmp by 14.1% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 30,953 shares of the Wireless communications provider’s stock valued at $226,000 after buying an additional 3,833 shares during the period.
-Finally, BlackRock Inc. increased its position in CalAmp by 0.4% during the 1st quarter.
-BlackRock Inc. now owns 5,530,984 shares of the Wireless communications provider’s stock valued at $40,431,000 after purchasing an additional 20,623 shares during the period.
-Institutional investors own 62.86% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of the company.
+Citigroup Inc. grew its stake in shares of CalAmp by 73.6% in the fourth quarter.
+Citigroup Inc. now owns 6,949 shares of the Wireless communications provider’s stock valued at $31,000 after acquiring an additional 2,946 shares in the last quarter.
+Engineers Gate Manager LP bought a new position in shares of CalAmp during the third quarter worth approximately $43,000.
+PNC Financial Services Group Inc. raised its position in shares of CalAmp by 74.6% in the fourth quarter.
+PNC Financial Services Group Inc. now owns 11,615 shares of the Wireless communications provider’s stock valued at $52,000 after buying an additional 4,962 shares in the last quarter.
+Barclays PLC bought a new stake in shares of CalAmp in the first quarter valued at approximately $51,000.
+Finally, Tower Research Capital LLC TRC boosted its stake in shares of CalAmp by 95.6% in the third quarter.
+Tower Research Capital LLC TRC now owns 17,910 shares of the Wireless communications provider’s stock valued at $69,000 after buying an additional 8,752 shares during the period.
+Institutional investors and hedge funds own 62.86% of the company’s stock.

 CalAmp Company Profile